 Teas harvested in the spring are considered to be the best in many regions, and China's green teas are no exception.

-“Pre Qingming” means the tea has been harvested just before the “Pure Light” festival, when the Chinese people remember their deceased, and marks the start of the new-season green teas.
+“Pre Qingming” means this Long Jing has been harvested just before the “Pure Light” festival, when the Chinese people remember their deceased, marking the start of the harvesting of the new-season green teas.
 All teas harvested before this date are particularly prestigious due to the extreme delicacy of the plucking and the tiny quantities produced.